zephyrproject-rtos/zephyr/doc/reference/networking/socks5.rst

 **********

 The SOCKS5 support is enabled by :kconfig:option:`CONFIG_SOCKS` Kconfig variable.
-Application wanting to use the SOCKS5 must set the SOCKS5 proxy host adddress by calling :c:func:`setsockopt()` like this:
+Application wanting to use the SOCKS5 must set the SOCKS5 proxy host address by calling :c:func:`setsockopt()` like this:

 .. code-block:: c